 Los Angeles, California

-75% of the University of California, Los Angeles’s 2021 fiscal year research expenditures were funded by government sources.
+About 75% of UCLA’s 2021 fiscal year research expenditures were funded by government sources.
 Since this fiscal year ended, the college has continued to gain funding for new projects.
 For instance, in July, the college managed to gain $250,000 from the California state budget to create a Hollywood diversity report.
-Best Colleges notes that the University of California, Los Angeles had the 12th highest research and development expenditure in 2017.
-24/7 Wall Street states that the college had the sixteenth highest total federal funding in 2015.
+UCLA had the 12th highest research and development expenditure in 2017.
+24/7 Wall Street states that the college had the sixteenth highest higher education funding from the government in 2015.

 14. Duke University